soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 ### Translation module

-Some records arrive in a local language, SWR will translate the main properties for the record: title and abstract into English, to offer a single language user experience.
+Some records arrive in a local language, SWC will translate the main properties for the record: title and abstract into English, to offer a single language user experience.

 The translation module will build on the EU translation service (API documentation at <https://language-tools.ec.europa.eu/>).

 The EU translation returns asynchronous responses to translation requests, this means that translations may not yet be available after initial load of new data.
-A callback operation populates the database, from that moment a translation is available to SWR.
+A callback operation populates the database, from that moment a translation is available to SWC.
 The translation service uses 2-letter language codes, it means a translation from a 3-letter iso code (as used in for example iso19139:2007) to 2-letter code is required.
 The EU translation service has a limited set of translations from a certain to alternative language available, else returns an error.

 Initial translation will be triggered by a running harvester.
 The translations will then be available once the record is ingested to the triplestore and catalogue database in a followup step of the harvester.